Capital Fall Classic

 After a long busy day at the rinks, be sure to get some rest tonight, as Scoreboard Saturday is right around the corner!

-Welcome to the 10th Annual Capital Fall Classic!
+Welcome to the 10th Annual Capital Fall Classic - Weekend 2!

 From the tournaments’ opening faceoff on Friday morning to the last sound of the buzzer in Sunday’s final, you will be able to find on this website live scoring and tournament results, as well as stay up to date with the tournaments standings and statistics for each division.
 Remember to follow us on Twitter @Sensplex to find out the latest news from around the building.

-Special mention goes out to our American friends, the Syracuse Nationals.
+Special mention goes out to our American friends, the Canton Bears in the Major Atom division and the St. Lawrence Thunder in the Major Bantam division.
 Welcome!!

-On the behalf of the Ottawa Valley Silver Seven, and all the staff at the Bell Sensplex, Cavanagh Sensplex, and Kanata Recreation Centre, we would like welcome you all to the 10th Annual Capital Fall Classic and we wish you all a safe and exciting tournament, and the very best of luck throughout!
+On the behalf of the Ottawa Valley Silver Seven, the Nepean Raiders, and all the staff at the Bell Sensplex, Richcraft Sensplex, Cavanagh Sensplex, Canadian Tire Centre, and Kanata Recreation Centre, we would like welcome you all to the 10th Annual Capital Fall Classic – Weekend 2 and we wish you all a safe and exciting tournament, and the very best of luck throughout!